Susanprojects/todo-list/README.md

 This project features a To-do list, wherein the user can add his/her tasks and also set a reminder for each task.
 The user is also able to mark a task as completed or done.

+## Features
+- Create a todo item list with due time
+- It shows remaining time for the task when creating
+- You can not select pre-date than today for any task
+- Tasks are shown in the current tasks section

 ## Available Scripts

 In the project directory, you can run: